Gunplay's Wife Announces Divorce After #LHHMIA Star's Arrest For Pulling A Rifle On Her & Baby Over Xbox

-Love & Hip-Hop: Miami star Gunplay shattered his family man image and his family by allegedly pointing a rifle at his wife Vonshae Taylor, and their 6-month-old baby.
+Love & Hip-Hop: Miami star Gunplay shattered his new family man image and ultimately his family by allegedly pointing a rifle at his wife and their 6-month-old baby.

 JUST IN: Rapper ‘Gunplay’ was arrested in Miami.
 He’s accused of pointing a rifle at his wife while she was holding their 6-month-old baby, law-enforcement sources tell me.